dhlinhdn00/self-learning/LeetCode/Medium/Number of Ways to Split Array/Description.md

-# Count Vowel Strings in Ranges
+# Number of Ways to Split Array

 ## Link
 Index: 2270